Been Targeted by a Phone Scammer? How to Report Nuisance or Scam Callers

 As we've discussed in previous articles, there are a lot of different types of phone scams.
 There's everything from lottery and sweepstakes scams to the IRS scam and warrant threats to fake charities.
 Scam callers will often be very convincing and have information that will back up their claims.

 Some phone scams are dead giveaways from the moment you answer, such as the IRS phone scam (the IRS will never call and demand that you pay them via money transfer or prepaid credit cards).
-Others, like a local call from someone claiming to be fundraising for a police or firefighter foundation may seem legitimate at first glance.
+Others, like a local call from someone claiming to be fundraising for a police or firefighter foundation or a work from home opportunity might seem legitimate.

 No matter how believable a caller seems an unsolicited, cold call should never be trusted, even if caller ID says it's coming from a local business or government office.